PAXECT-Interface/paxect-core/TRADEMARKS.md

 # PAXECT Trademarks

-“PAXECT” and the PAXECT logo are trademarks of PAXECT Lab.
+“PAXECT” and the PAXECT logo are registered trademarks of **PAXECT Lab**.
-You may use the name to refer to the project, but not to imply endorsement or as your own product/brand.
+You may reference the name **PAXECT** to describe or link to this open-source project,
-Forks must use distinct names/branding.
-For permissions and questions: 📧 contact@PAXECT-Team@outlook.com
+but you **may not** use the name, logo, or associated branding to imply endorsement, affiliation,
+or as part of your own commercial product or organization name.

+All forks, derivatives, or redistributions must use **distinct names and visual branding**.

+For written permissions or trademark-related inquiries:
+📧 **contact@PAXECT-team.outlook.com**